shunsunsun/GeACT/README.md

 # GeACT

 The first draft of Genome Architecture of Cells in Tissues (GeACT) of humans.
-GeACT is an extension of the Human Genome Project, offering a comprehensive database for documenting and understanding the functional human genome based on high-precision single-cell omics technologies.
+GeACT offers a comprehensive database for documenting and understanding the functional human genome based on high-precision single-cell omics technologies.

 ## Data
 Version: v1.0.2